SignalK/SensESP/docs/pages/internals/index.md

 In practical terms, you can call `observable->attach(cb)` to attach the callback `cb` to the `Observable` instance.
 When the `Observable` instance value is updated, the `notify()` method is called, causing all the attached callbacks to be called in turn.

-The value in having Observables is that you don't have to know in advance who is interested in an object value updates, or how many interested parties there are.
+The value in having Observables is that you don't have to know in advance who is interested in object value updates, or how many interested parties there are.

 Usually, the attached callback will propagate the new value of the `Observable` to the observer object.